inspectIT/inspectit-gepard-agent/README.md

 ## Network communication

 The extension contains a client, who is able to communicate with other servers via HTTPS.
+You can set the server url via system or environmental properties.
 To configure TLS

 1. Provide a local keystore, which contains the certificate of your server